13 Top-Rated Attractions & Things to Do in Billings, MT

 Zimmerman Park is a popular after-work escape on the northwest side of town, offering an easy way to catch a view atop the Rimrocks.
 Alongside casual observation, Zimmerman Park is also a popular place to go mountain biking and trail running.
 Bolted climbing routes also entice rock climbers to the area.

-Further east, Swords Park and Phipps Park offer more Rimrock trails to explore.
+Farther east, Swords Park and Phipps Park offer more Rimrock trails to explore.
 From atop these northern Rimrocks on clear days, visitors have a great view of the Yellowstone Valley, including the Beartooth Mountains.

 On the east side of Billings, the newly expanded trail system at the Four Dances Special Recreation Management Area offers more cliffside views of the Yellowstone River.
-Primarily operated by the Bureau of Land Management, and only open to foot traffic, Four Dances provides interpretive information about the area and is arguably the best place to catch a blazing sunset in Billings.
+Primarily operated by the Bureau of Land Management and only open to foot traffic, Four Dances provides interpretive information about the area and is arguably the best place to catch a blazing sunset in Billings.

 Visitors should be advised that rattlesnakes share the space with trail users at all Rimrock locations.
+Summer temperatures may also be dangerously high by the afternoon.

 Address: 914 Division Street, Billings, Montana